puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --skip_tags
   Ignores comparison of tags, catalogs are considered equal/compliant if they only differ in tags.

+* --trusted
+  Makes trusted node data obtained from a fact terminus retain its authentication status of "remote", "local", or false.(the authentication status the write request had).
+  If this option is not in effect, any trusted node information is kept, and the authenticated key is set to false.
+The --trusted option is only available when running as root, and should only be turned on when also trusting the fact store.

 * --verbose_diff
   Includes more information in the catalog diff such as attribute values in